Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 • They are eye-catchy and draw users’ attention to the necessary details

-Applied to websites and mobile applications, first of all, illustration is another functional element and only after that a decoration.
-To uncover all the benefits mentioned above, it’s vital to analyze the target audience and find the ideas and metaphors which will help the users to navigate and achieve their goals.
-Another thing is that UI illustrations should be concise and used in moderation: the too high intensity of graphics increases the risk of overloading the interface.
+Applied to websites and mobile applications, illustration is another functional element, and only after that is decoration.
+To uncover all the benefits mentioned above, it’s vital to analyze the target audience and find the ideas and metaphors that will help the users to navigate and achieve their goals.
+Another thing is that UI illustrations should be concise and used in moderation: graphics with too high an intensity increase the risk of overloading the interface.

 Credits: Fireart